2016 Volta a Catalunya: Stage 5

 After two consecutive summit finishes, the fifth stage was simpler, with a 187.2 km stage with just two categorised climbs.
 The route took the riders south from Rialp to Valls.
 The first 65 km of the stage was fairly flat, before the second-category Port d'Àger climb.
 The roads continued to be flat until the final 40 km of the stage.
 First there was an uncategorised climb with a summit around 35 km before the finish.
 Then, in the final 15 km, there was the Alt de Lilla, a 4.1 km, second-category climb with an average gradient of 4.8%.
-After the final descent, the road slightly to the finish.
+After the final descent, the road slightly descended to the finish.

 No breakaway was formed in the first two-and-a-half hours of racing.
 Dan Martin won the day's first intermediate sprint, earning him three bonus seconds, with Contador taking one second for third place at the sprint.
 Eventually, after more than 100 km of racing, a seven-rider breakaway was formed.
 The riders in the breakaway were Carlos Verona (Etixx–Quick-Step), Dario Cataldo (Astana), Jan Polanc (Lampre–Mérida), Kanstantsin Sivtsov (Dimension Data), Tosh Van der Sande (Lotto–Soudal), and Gaëtan Bille and Frederik Veuchelen (both Wanty–Groupe Gobert).
 With 15 km remaining, the breakaway had two minutes' lead.
 On the Alt de Lilla, Poels attacked alone.
 At the summit, Poels had a lead of 20 seconds over the other breakaway riders.
 Cataldo and Verona attempted to chase him down, but their failure to collaborate in the chase meant that Sivtsov and Bille were able to catch them; Poels's lead extended to 30 seconds.
 In the final kilometres, the chase group got closer to him, but he was able to take the stage win, eleven seconds ahead of the chasing group.